Loan Calculation Formula

 How can I minimize the amount of interest I pay on a loan?

 The total amount paid to interest over a loan can be minimized by actions such as using longer compounding terms and shorter payment schedules, as well as borrowing less money and prepaying as much of the loan as soon as possible.
-For a more detailed answer, see our page on how can I reduce the amount of interest I pay on a loan?

 How can I pay the loan off as quick as possible?